benjymous/annotations/sandman/sandman.48.md

 - #### Panel 2-3

-  Note that in some editions the color separators got Dream's cloak pin correct, but screwed up Del's eyes again.
+  > [oops] Note that in some editions the color separators got Dream's cloak pin correct, but screwed up Del's eyes again.

 ### Page 2